-The USDA recommends that women over 50 consume at least 1 1/2 cups of fruit daily.
+The USDA recommends that women over 50 consume at least one and a half cups of fruit daily.
 So she shares a simple way to get your fill of these in-season picks in a day.
-“For easy reference, 1 1/2 cups could look like one medium apple, one medium pear, and 1/2 cup dried cranberries or one cup of 100 percent apple or cranberry juice,” she explains.
-“But, find fruits that work for you and your routine.”
+“For easy reference, one and a half cups could look like one medium apple, one medium pear, and half a cup of dried cranberries or one cup of 100 percent apple or cranberry juice,” she explains.
+“But find fruits that work for you and your routine.”

 Other Ways to Boost Your Immune System